Special crane to lift the locomotive: investigations into the train accident in Bavaria

 Among other things, the locomotive is to be placed back on the track with the help of a special crane weighing 250 tons.
 These and the remaining wagons should then be transported away by rail if possible.
 The work is likely to take some time, police said.

-It is still unclear why the regional train jumped off the tracks on Friday afternoon shortly after leaving for Munich.
+It is still unclear why the regional train jumped off the tracks on Friday followingnoon shortly following leaving for Munich.
 There was no collision with another vehicle.
 Federal Transport Minister Volker Wissing (FDP), who visited the scene of the accident with Deutsche Bahn boss Richard Lutz on Saturday, promised that the accident would be dealt with extensively.
 Bavaria’s Transport Minister Christian Bernreiter (CSU) said that according to the experts on the spot, a technical defect was “the most likely cause”.

-Worry about storms
+Worry regarding storms

 The work will continue to affect road traffic.
 Traffic in Sindelsdorf (district of Weilheim-Schongau) is diverted from the Autobahn 95 in the direction of Garmisch-Partenkirchen.
 Traffic from the Augsburg region is diverted from the federal highway 17 to Füssen in the direction of the Fernpass.
 Traffic from Mittenwald/Innsbruck is routed towards Bundesstraße 11 near Krün.
 Access to the Passion Play in nearby Oberammergau is still possible, it said.